 Honda’s ECON button adjusts the throttle response, limits the shifting behavior, reduces A/C system capacity, and reduces the fuel injection to increase the fuel efficiency in your car engine.

-Here are the adjustments the ECON button do more in detail:
+Here are the adjustments the ECON button does more in detail:

 1. Adjusts Throttle Response